aymane1234/aymane1234.github.io/index.md

 ## Research interest:

 My research focus consists of investigating problems at the intersection of the fields of Martingale optimal transport, Geometry and Stochastic Analysis.
-More specifically, I am looking at ways of framing certain Martingale optimal transport problems using tools from Riemannian geometry.
+In my thesis research, I am trying to frame certain Martingale optimal transport problems using tools from Riemannian geometry.

 Email: aymane1000@live.fr